Understanding plasticity in neural networks

 The experiments presented in Sections~\ref{sec:case-studies} and ~\ref{sec:explanations} aim to answer a fundamental question: \textbf{what happens when neural networks lose plasticity?} Section~\ref{sec:case-studies} constructs two experimental settings which illuminate phenomena driving two very different forms of plasticity loss.
-The first constructs a non-stationary learning problem that induces extreme forms of instability in adaptive optimizers, leading to plasticity loss.
-The second identifies a bias in the dynamics of gradient descent which leads to a progressive sharpening of the loss landscape of not just the current task, but also new tasks, by contrasting a gradient descent trajectory with a random walk in parameter space.
+The first constructs a non-stationary learning problem that induces extreme forms of instability in adaptive optimizers.
+The second illustrates a bias in the dynamics of gradient descent which leads to a progressive sharpening of the loss landscape of not just the current task, but also new tasks.

 Section~\ref{sec:explanations} asks \textbf{what properties \textit{cause} plasticity loss?} Disentangling cause from correlation is a notoriously difficult problem throughout science and economics.
-We put a number of quantities which have been conjectured to drive plasticity loss to the test, evaluating the consistency of quantities such as weight norm, feature rank, and the number of dead units in the network across the range of tasks outlined in Section~\ref{sec:classification-mdps}.
-Crucial to this investigation is the notion of a causally robust predictor: a quantity which causally influences plasticity should exhibit consistency across a variety of experimental settings, such as different learning environments or network architectures.
+We put a number of quantities which have been conjectured to drive plasticity loss to the test, evaluating quantities such as weight norm, feature rank, and the number of dead units in the network on the tasks outlined in Section~\ref{sec:classification-mdps}.
 We follow up the largely negative results of these experiments with a qualitative analysis of learning curves on the probe tasks described in Section~\ref{sec:measuring-plasticity} that emphasizes the critical role of the loss landscape in plasticity.

 Section~\ref{sec:interventions} addresses the question: \textbf{how can we mitigate plasticity loss?} It evaluates the effectiveness of a range of interventions on the network architecture and on the optimization protocol, focusing on methods known to increase the smoothness of the loss landscape, applying the same evaluation protocol as described in this section in order to measure plasticity across our classification MDP testbed.